 How to Cite

 Lukas, F., & Peel, C. (2023).
 The effectiveness of health communicators advocating the use of pre-exposure prophylaxis (Prep) among men having sex with men (MSM) in Windhoek, Namibia.
-NAWA Journal of Language and Communication, 16(1), 66–78. https://doi.org/10.59677/njlc.v16i1.33
+Namibian Journal of Linguistics, Literature and Communication Studies, 16(1), 66–78. https://doi.org/10.59677/njlc.v16i1.33

 Section